SkillsUnion/tamkeen-software/docs/3-backend/java-fundamentals/class-main-method.md

 ## Learning Objectives

-- Get familiar with the key concepts of Java including class, objects, methods.
+1. Get familiar with the key concepts of Java including class, objects, methods.

-- identify the syntax for the public static void main(String[] args) method.
+2. Identify the syntax for the public static void main(String[] args) method.

-- learn how to use javac and java commands to compile and run java applications.
+3. Learn how to use javac and java commands to compile and run java applications.

 ## Introduction